Utilize these technology platforms and strategies to invest outside of the stock market in traditional and alternative investment asset classes.

 Minimum investment amounts range from $3,000 to $10,000 depending on the deals.
 Farmland is an investment asset as old as time, but now you can access investments through an innovative technology platform.

-Sign up with AcreTrader and immediately begin vetting available deals, which is a more straightforward process compared to urban commercial and residential.
+Learn about AcreTrader and immediately begin vetting available deals, which is a more straightforward process compared to urban commercial and residential.
 Investors must be accredited to participate.
 Accredited means your net worth is greater than $1 million or annual income above $200,000.

 Each deal type requires specific tax reporting, so be sure to consider the tax consequences before investing.
 Most deals pay a dividend.